Cosplay Contest Rules:

-- Online signup for NDK 2019 is on Saturday August 3rd in the afternoon.
+- Online signup for NDK 2019 is on Sunday August 4th in the late afternoon.
 Online Signup will close August 10th.
 Any emails sent prior to the beginning of signup will be deleted and the entrant will need to re-apply.
 Email confirmation of walk-on entries will be sent within 3 days.
 Skit entries will be sent after the script and audio recordings have been previewed.
 If you do not receive an email, please email us!

 - Craftsmanship questionnaires (for those who checked the craftsmanship box on the online form) will be sent out with online registration confirmations.

-- Online registrants mustcheck-in on site.
-There will be check-in on Friday evening from 6:30pm to to 8:00pm, location TBD, and Saturday morning from 9:00am to 10:00am.
+- Online registrants must check-in on site.
+There will be check-in on Friday evening from 6:00pm to to 7:30pm, located in Main Events, and Saturday morning from 9:00am to 10:00am located in the Cosplay Judging room (Gov Square 9).
 All members of an entry must check in by 10:00am Saturday morning; any entry failing to do so will not compete.
 Contestants that sign up online and fail to show up for check in, or notify the area head that they do not want the spot before Saturday will not be allowed to sign up for the contest the following year

 - For those who did not get a slot in the contest, a waiting list will be kept with contestant names.
 If any pre-registered contestant fails to make the 10:00am Saturday deadline, their slot will be offered to those on the waiting list in order.
 Unclaimed spots will be filled by waitlist contestants between 10am to 11am on Saturday.